Nipol-Roy/learn-demo/README.md

 # learn-demo
-This a Demo for Git &amp; Github class
+This a Demo for Git &amp; Github class.